Lake Malawi: Water characteristics

 The lake's water is alkaline (pH 7.7–8.6) and warm with a typical surface temperature between 24 and 29 C, while deep sections typically are about 22 C. The thermocline is located at a depth of 40-100 m.
 The oxygen limit is at a depth of approximately 250 m, effectively restricting fish and other aerobic organisms to the upper part.
 The water is very clear for a lake and the visibility can be up to 20 m, but slightly less than half this figure is more common and it is below 3 m in muddy bays.
 However, during the rainy season months of January to March, the waters are more muddy due to muddy river inflows.

-European discovery and colonisation
+European colonisation

 The Portuguese trader Candido José da Costa Cardoso was the first European to visit the lake in 1846.
 David Livingstone reached the lake in 1859, and named it Lake Nyasa.
 He also referred to it by a pair of nicknames: Lake of Stars and Lake of Storms.
 The Lake of Stars nickname came after Livingstone observed lights from the lanterns of the fishermen in Malawi on their boats, that resemble, from a distance, stars in the sky.
 Later, after experiencing the unpredictable and extremely violent gales that sweep through the area, he also referred to it as the Lake of Storms.